-Normal observations do not have special scheduling requirements, allowing for the most efficient scheduling, if performed in the standard observing modes.
+Normal observations do not have special scheduling requirements, allowing for the most efficient scheduling, if performed in the standard observing modes (see Section 4.2).
 In practice, they do not differ from Key Programme observations (Section 4.1.2) except that their exposure time is < 1 Ms.